Monty/IMDb_xref/README.md

 ### Install prerequisites

-Install **ripgrep** to get acceptable performance because searching 700 MB of compressed data with zgrep is 15x slower.
+Install **ripgrep** to get acceptable performance.
+Searching 700 MB of compressed data with zgrep is 15x slower.
 See [https://crates.io/crates/ripgrep](https://crates.io/crates/ripgrep). (*If anyone wants to rewrite this to use zgrep or another search engine, be my